ayush01-maker/VisionSpec-QC/README.md

 An AI-based computer vision system for automated PCB quality inspection.

+## Overview
+VisionSpec-QC is an AI-based industrial quality inspection system designed to detect PCB defects using deep learning and computer vision techniques.

 ## Features
 - Defect detection using Deep Learning
 - Image preprocessing using OpenCV